ian-IBCIRL/CI-PP3-Battleships/README.md

 ## Libraries used

-In this project, 3 libraries are utilised, as instructed by Code Institute and their python project template
+In this project, 4 libraries are utilised, as instructed by Code Institute and their python project template, together with colorama and random

 - The random library is imported to generate random numbers for the opponent ship placement coordinates and to generate the computer's next target location.
 - The Google gspread library is imported to control the spreadsheet containing the username and passwords and the user's scores.
 - The Google google.oauth2.service_account library is imported and the Credentials subsystem is used to authenticate and authorise the code to access the spreadsheet.
+- For final release for submission I added some colour successfully added the colorama library to build, as recommended by my cohort facilitator
+- I am very conscious of risk to accessibility and contrast requirements so used Yellow as closest to white and not risk darker colours that might fail.

 ------
 ## Bugs fixed